jamisonordway/coffee_joint_events/README.md

 Want to contribute?
 Make sure you have the latest version of Node installed.

+New issues, bug fixes, and improvements to our documentation are always welcome.

 Fork and clone this repo, then run

 `npm install`